rahi-lab/targettrack/README.md

 # User Guide
 ### Preparing the h5 file
 This program is designed for 3D movies in `.h5` file format.
-The `.h5` file should have T groups where T is the number of volumes in the movie.
-The volume at time t is saved the member 'frame' of group t.
+The `.h5` file should have T groups where T is the number of volumes (times) in the movie.
+The volume at time t (where t ranges from 0 to T-1) is saved as the member 'frame' of group t.
 The `.h5` file should also contain the following attributes:\
 "name"= name of the movie\
 "C" = number of channels in the movie\
 "W" = width of each volume\
 "H" = height of each volume\
 "D" = depth of each volume\
 "T" = number of volumes in the movie\
 "N_neurons" = number of neurons which is set to zero before annotation.
 You can use the script `nd22h5.py` to convert the `.nd2` files obtained by Nikon Eclipse Ti2 spinning disc confocal microscope into proper `.h5` file format for the Targettrack GUI.
 The program will save segmentation masks for each frame t as the member "mask" of the group t in the '.h5' file.

+For example, if `ds` is the `h5` file opened in python, `ds["3/frame"]` contains the 3D video image of time 3 (which is the fourth time of the video).

 ### The interface
 After opening the '.h5' file, you will see the first volume of the movie as the main part of the window.
 Then, using the wheel of the mouse, you can go through different Z-stacks of your volume.